joewellhe/Medica--Rag-Survey/README.md

 | SciFact    | 2020 | [[pdf]](https://aclanthology.org/2020.emnlp-main.609/); [[Hugging Face]](https://huggingface.co/datasets/allenai/scifact) |
 | NFCorpus   | 2016 | [[pdf]](https://www.cl.uni-heidelberg.de/~riezler/publications/papers/ECIR2016.pdf); [[Wegpage]](https://www.cl.uni-heidelberg.de/statnlpgroup/nfcorpus/) |
 | SciDocs    | 2020 | [[pdf]](https://arxiv.org/pdf/2004.07180); [[Github]](https://github.com/allenai/scidocs) |

+Additionally, some researchers invite professional physicians to evaluate the relevance between retrieval results and the questions, although this approach can be somewhat costly.
+An alternative method is to use powerful commercial LLMs like ChatGPT or open-source medical LLMs like MEDITRON to assess this relevance.
+If using this approach, it is important to design an effective prompt.

 ### Biomedical Downstream Tasks